-It was confirmed that arrangements are in place for onward referral in respect of specialist treatments.
+Mr Blair confirmed that arrangements are in place for onward referral in respect of specialist treatments.
 A policy and procedure and template referral letters have been established.

 Staff meetings are held on a monthly basis to discuss clinical and practice management issues.
 Review of documentation demonstrated that minutes of staff meetings are retained.
-Staff spoken with confirmed that meetings also facilitated informal in house training sessions.
+Staff spoken with confirmed that meetings also facilitated informal and formal in house training sessions.